 By building a runway and supporting infrastructure that meet the requirements for larger international aircraft, there is the potential to attract up to 2 million passengers annually to the area.
 The Sunshine Coast Council estimates that the airport upgrade will inject $4.1B into gross regional product during the next 20 years, creating jobs and boosting local communities.

-Aurecon’s Aviation team ensures the project’s smooth delivery by providing:
+Aurecon’s Aviation and Delivery Management team ensured the project’s smooth delivery by providing:

-The two Aurecon teams involved verify that the project is designed and constructed in accordance with the scope of work and industry standards.
-They also monitor quality and advise on challenges, such as environmental complications, throughout the construction process.
+The two Aurecon teams involved verified that the project was designed and constructed in accordance with the scope of work and industry standards.
+They also monitored quality and advised on challenges, such as environmental complications, throughout the construction process.

 This video was filmed at Sunshine Coast Airport by pilot Thomas Prell, Senior Project Engineer at Aurecon.

-The runway is now operational and the expansion project is scheduled to be completed in December 2020 and will deliver:
+The runway is now operational and the expansion project was completed in late 2020 and delivered:

-The project will enable direct flights to more destinations across Australia, Asia and the Western Pacific, attracting a greater number of domestic and international tourists to the Sunshine Coast region.
+The project enables direct flights to more destinations across Australia, Asia and the Western Pacific, attracting a greater number of domestic and international tourists to the Sunshine Coast region.